 Do not attempt to repair or augment your hearing aids in any way.
 Leave this to your audiologist.

 Clean your hearing aids weekly with a damp cloth.
+Occluding earwax accounts for over half of hearing aid repair issues.
 Remove earwax from the tip of your hearing aid with a brush or the small wax removal tool.

 Do not allow your hearing aids to get close to running water.
-Do not wear during activities of high perspiration
+Do not wear during activities of high perspiration.
+If the hair along side your hearing aids is wet then you should remove them from your ears.

 Turn off hearing aids when not in use.
 It’s also a good idea to remove the battery if not using it for a long period of time.